cellml/libcellml/docs/configure_and_build.rst

 - you have installed libXML2 according to the directions on the :ref:`Setup page <setup>`;
 - there is a variable called :code:`LibXml2_DIR` listed in your CMake variables (use the *Add entry* button to create it if not);
 - that the path specified in the :code:`LibXml2_DIR` variable points to the :code:`cmake` directory inside your libXML2 installation;
+- you have installed zlib according to the directions on the :ref:`Setup page <setup>`;
+- there is a variable called :code:`ZLIB_DIR` listed in your CMake variables (use the *Add entry* button to create it if not);
+- that the path specified in the :code:`ZLIB_DIR` variable points to the :code:`cmake` directory inside your zlib installation;
-- that your installed version is 64-bit.
+- that your installed versions are 64-bit.

 .. container:: nb

-   If after pushing the *Configure* button your path to the LibXml2 directory is lost, make sure that your LibXml2 is the required 64-bit version.
+   If after pushing the *Configure* button and your path to either the zlib or LibXml2 directory is lost, make sure that your zlib or LibXml2 is the required 64-bit version.
    If CMake finds a 32-bit version in the location specified, it just ignores it and continues to return the "unfound" error.

 Once you’ve checked and set this path, push *Configure* again.